DarthWound/Argos-scripts/README.md

 Custom scripts to use with [Argos](https://extensions.gnome.org/extension/1176/argos/) GNOME Shell extension.

-Intended for openSUSE, but you can remove specific entries and edit `upgrade.sh` file easily.
+Intended for openSUSE Tumbleweed, but you can remove specific entries and edit `upgrade.sh` file easily.

 > **Features:**